Diabetes Awareness Month — Part 1

 Photo courtesy of iStockPhoto.com

-Type 1: Bethany Say, RD, LDN, CDES, a dietitian and diabetes program coordinator at MMC’s Mind-Body Wellness Center explains: “People with type 1 diabetes do not make any insulin and require insulin from shots or a pump multiple times each day.
+Type 1: Bethany Say, RD, LDN, CDCES, a dietitian and diabetes program coordinator at MMC’s Mind-Body Wellness Center explains: “People with type 1 diabetes do not make any insulin and require insulin from shots or a pump multiple times each day.
 Their risk factors include genetics and a family history of the disease.”
 The American Diabetes Association further elaborates that in type 1 diabetes, the immune system mistakenly destroys the cells in the pancreas that make insulin, and when enough of those cells are gone and insulin cannot be made, that is when a type 1 diabetes diagnosis is appropriate.

 Type 2: People with type 2 diabetes have developed insulin resistance (the body not using insulin properly) and have trouble moving sugar out of their blood stream.
 Risk factors in addition to genetics and family history include: being overweight or obese; older age, a sedentary lifestyle (defined as active less than 3 times per week), ethnicity of African American, Latinx/Hispanic, American Indian, Alaska Native, Pacific Islander, and Asian American decent, and a history of gestational diabetes (see below).
 Type 2 diabetes is often preventable when living a healthy lifestyle.